Schwinger-Dyson equation on the complex plane -- A four-fermion interaction model at finite temperature --: Numerical results

-Fig.2 shows that the imaginary part of the effective mass increases at temperatures slightly below $T_{\rm C}$.
-We will discuss this later.
+Fig.2 shows that the imaginary part of the effective mass increases at temperatures slightly below $T_{\rm C}$.\footnote{In our calculations, the imaginary part of the effective mass depends on the choice of $\varepsilon$, but the real part of the effective mass and the phase transition temperature are not sensitive to the value of $\varepsilon$.} We will discuss this later.

 In Appendix B, we present an alternative formulas which reproduce the numerical results presented in Figs.1 and 2.
-Furthermore, the relation between the phase transition temperature $T_{\rm C}$ and the coupling constant $\lambda$ is approximately given by $T_{\rm C}/\Lambda\simeq \pi \lambda$, which is consistent with our numerical results.
+Moreover, the relation between the phase transition temperature $T_{\rm C}$ and the coupling constant $\lambda$ is approximately given by $T_{\rm C}/\Lambda\simeq \pi \lambda$, which is consistent with our numerical results.

 In Figs.3 and 4, we show the temperature dependences of the real and imaginary parts of the energy with the momentum $q=0$, respectively.
 Since the real part of the energy is defined to be positive, the numerical results do not depend on the signs of initial input values of the effective mass.
-The imaginary part of the energy converges as $E_{\rm I}(T,0)\rightarrow 0$ for $T<T_{\rm C}$, which becomes constant value for $T>T_{\rm C}$.
-Furthermore, the real part of the energy also becomes constant value for $T>T_{\rm C}$.
-We consider these results separately for $T<T_{\rm C}$ and $T>T_{\rm C}$.
+The imaginary part of the energy converges as $E_{\rm I}(T,0)\rightarrow 0$ for $T<T_{\rm C}$ and it converges a constant value for $T>T_{\rm C}$.
+Moreover, the real part of the energy is also a constant value for $T>T_{\rm C}$.